 Students enrolled in the M.S. in Nutrition and Dietetics Program will be participating in caregiving activities.
 During these activities, exposure to communicable diseases, including, but not limited to, Hepatitis B ("HBV"), Tuberculosis ("TB"), Human Immunodeficiency Virus ("HIV"), SARS-Cov-2 (Covid-19), and Ebola Virus is possible.
-By enrolling in a clinical practicum course, students understand that they may contract a communicable disease while acting as a caregiver during a clinical experiences.
-Students are provided standard precautions education, in accordance with the Centers for Disease Control and Prevention Guidelines, and are expected to practice within those guidelines.
+By enrolling in a clinical practicum course, students understand that they may contract a communicable disease while acting as a caregiver during a clinical experience.
+Students are provided standard precautions education, in accordance with the Centers for Disease Control and Prevention Guidelines and are expected to practice within those guidelines.
 Students are also expected to adhere to the policies of the clinical and practicum partners.
 By enrolling in any clinical course you are acknowledging this potential for exposure and voluntarily accepting the risk of contracting a communicable disease.
 A student may elect to postpone returning to/entering clinical assignment due to concern regarding risk.
-The may delay graduation until all requirements are met.
+This may delay graduation until all requirements are met.

-CRIMINAL BACKGROUND CHECKS AND DRUG SCREENING PROCEDURE
+CRIMINAL BACKGROUND CHECKS

-There are various laws, standards and employer policies that require all employees, volunteers and students working in or assigned to a supervised practice site to undergo a criminal background check and/or drug screening.
-Therefore, in order to comply with these requirements, this program will require students, at their own cost, to complete a criminal background check and drug screening prior to commencing supervised practice rotations.
+The Program requires a criminal background check for all students prior to the commencement of clinical placement.
+Background checks are conducted to ensure that nutrition and dietetic students meet regulatory mandates and the requirements of the Program's affiliated supervised practice sites and professional standards.
+In order to comply with these requirements, the Program will require students, at their own cost, to complete a criminal background check prior to commencing supervised practice rotations.
 (See Program Total cost schedule for fees.)
 Students will be provided with instructions in EXXAT on how to submit the information required to complete a background check.
-The results are typically reported to the student within three business days.
-Instructions on how to order a drug screen are also posted in EXXAT.
-Once they have ordered a drug screen, students will receive a voucher and a list of sites in their area where they can obtain a drug screen.
-The results are typically reported to the student within three business days.
-Students must upload the results of both the background check and drug screen into their EXXAT profile and acknowledge that results will be shared with any supervised practice sites to which they are assigned.
+The results are typically reported to the student within three business day.
+Students must upload their completed background check report into their EXXAT profile and acknowledge that results will be shared with any supervised practice sites to which they are assigned.
 Students have the right to review and contest the findings.